C17388633/GamesEngines1_Assignment/README.md

 * https://github.com/skooter500/GE1-2020-2021

 # What I am most proud of
+I am most proud of :

+* Having abetter understanding of how the Unity Engine works.
+* Being able to create a basic concept for a game.
+* Making the lights work for the ca.
+* Being able to configure the jumping and the flipping over of the car after many hours trying to get it working correctly..

 # Proposal
-My Idea for this assignemnt is to create a game world in which you start off with a car.
+My Idea for this assignment is to create a game world in which you start off with a car.
 This car will follow a procedurally generated road.

 This road will be loaded into pieces such as: